European Foreign Policy in Times of Turmoil

 Björn Fägersten, Senior Researcher and Head of UI's Europe Programme.

-The seminar will be moderated by Mats Karlsson, Director of UI.
+The seminar was moderated by Mats Karlsson, Director of UI.